finnishtransportagency/ratatiedot-extranet/README.md

 There are three variables that determine how the pipeline and the application itself are deployed to the AWS Account.
 These variables are listed below in format [ENVIRONMENT VARIABLE] --> [deduced stack variable]

 - **ENVIRONMENT --> env**: Required environment variable that determines stack **env**.
-Allowed values `dev` and `prod`.
+Allowed values `dev`, `feat`, `local` and `prod`.
 Determines the stack resource performance characteristics and also how other environment variables, BRANCH and STACK_ID work.
 Also sets removalPolicy for stack resources.
+Use `feat` for any feature branches while `local` is only for local development. `dev`and `prod` are to be used for only specific, permanent environments.
 - **BRANCH --> branch**: Required environment variable that determines **branch** variable which controls from which Github branch source code is pulled for the deployment.
 The value must correspond to a branch that exists in Github repository.
 Note: If ENVIRONMENT is `prod`, the branch is always fixed to follow production branch and this environment variable is ignored.
 If ENVIRONMENT is anything else than `prod`, BRANCH must be given.
 - **STACK_ID --> stackId**: Required environment variable that determines **stackId** which gives name to the stack and is basis for naming of the stack resources.
 Production branch and development main branch are special cases where the **STACK_ID** name must match with the **BRANCH**.
 The STACK_ID can only contain alphanumeric characters and hyphens.